5 collagen types

 Type IV collagen forms a thin membrane of connective tissue called the basal lamina.
 It's found in the cells surrounding organs, muscles and fat where it acts as a barrier between compartments of tissue and collections of cells.
 It's essential to providing extra strength and cushioning, as well as allowing them to stick to each other when necessary.

-Meat, broth and protein-rich foods are the best way to consume type 4 collagen and its component amino acids.
+Meat, broth, and protein-rich foods are the best sources of type 4 collagen and its component amino acids.
 Very few collagen supplements contain type IV collagen and those that do only have it in small amounts.
 As with type III, the best way to boost your type IV levels is to eat a varied diet of protein, vitamins and minerals.

 Type V collagen is a fibrous protein that contributes to the elastic quality of healthy tissues.
 It's also found in structures like the bone matrix and corneas.
 As well as providing structure and elasticity, it plays a crucial role in allowing collagen types I and III to form thicker fibres.
 Because it can be found throughout the body, meat and bone broths will provide small amounts.
 A diet rich in amino acids such as glycine, proline, and hydroxyproline is a great way to support type V collagen production.

 Collagen is a multifunctional protein that provides many essential structures throughout our bodies.
 It can produce the correct shapes for different functions depending on which amino acids it contains and how it's formed.
-The best way to support these collagens' production is to eat a variety of protein sources, fruits and vegetables.
+The best way to support the production of these collagens is to eat a variety of protein sources and fruits and vegetables.
 This will provide you with many of the various components necessary for healthy collagen production and repair.

-Need helping choosing your collagen?
+Need help choosing your collagen?
 Send us a message or read our article on the best collagen powders in the UK.

 Tom Russell